Battle of the Coral Sea: Recovery, reassessment and retreat

 The strike forces, with many damaged aircraft, reached and landed on their respective carriers between 12:50 and 14:30.
-In spite of damage, Yorktown and Lexington were both able to recover aircraft from their returning air groups.
+In spite of damage, Yorktown and Lexington were able to recover aircraft from their returning air groups.
 During recovery operations, for various reasons the U.S. lost an additional five SBDs, two TBDs, and a Wildcat, and the Japanese lost two Zeros, five dive bombers, and one torpedo plane.
-Forty-six of the original 69 aircraft from the Japanese strike force returned from the mission and landed on Zuikaku.
+Forty-six of the original sixty-nine aircraft from the Japanese strike force returned from the mission and landed on Zuikaku.
 Of these, three more Zeros, four dive bombers and five torpedo planes were judged damaged beyond repair and were immediately jettisoned into the sea.

 As TF 17 recovered its aircraft, Fletcher assessed the situation.
 The returning aviators reported they heavily damaged one carrier, but that another had escaped damage.
 Fletcher noted that both his carriers were hurt and that his air groups had suffered high fighter losses.
 Fuel was also a concern due to the loss of Neosho.
 At 14:22, Fitch notified Fletcher that he had reports of two undamaged Japanese carriers and that this was supported by radio intercepts.
 Believing that he faced overwhelming Japanese carrier superiority, Fletcher elected to withdraw TF 17 from the battle.
 Fletcher radioed MacArthur the approximate position of the Japanese carriers and suggested that he attack with his land-based bombers.

-Around 14:30, Hara informed Takagi that only 24 Zeros, eight dive bombers, and four torpedo planes from the carriers were currently operational.
+Around 14:30, Hara informed Takagi that only 24 Zeros, 8 dive bombers, and 4 torpedo planes from the carriers were currently operational.
 Takagi was worried about his ships' fuel levels; his cruisers were at 50% and some of his destroyers were as low as 20%.
 At 15:00, Takagi notified Inoue his fliers had sunk two U.S. carriers – Yorktown and a "Saratoga-class" – but heavy losses in aircraft meant he could not continue to provide air cover for the invasion.
 Inoue, whose reconnaissance aircraft sighted Crace's ships earlier that day, recalled the invasion convoy to Rabaul, postponed MO to 3 July, and ordered his forces to assemble northeast of the Solomons to begin the RY operation.
 Zuikaku and her escorts turned towards Rabaul while Shōkaku headed for Japan.